blackbaud/barkbaud/README.md

 - Optional.
 Run `npm build`.
 This copies the ui build components from the **bower_components** folder to the **ui** folder.
 - For OSX or Linux run `source .env` to load all the environment variables from the **.env** file into your node app.

 **Windows Users** Loading environment variables for NodeJS is not as straightforward as OSX/Linux.
 In a Windows environment, you can't use the `source` command to load the environment variables from the environment file.
-Open the environment file.
 Within the Command Prompt, use the  `SET` command  to individually set each environment variable and value.
 See **Windows example** below.
 Changes made with `SET` will remain only for the duration of the current Windows Command Prompt session.

 - Run `node index.js` to start the application.
 - Open your browser to [https://localhost:5000](https://localhost:5000).